Croutons are super yummy, even on their own. The homemade ones, well, these are better than any you can buy in the store!

 Make Ahead and Freeze

 You can make these ahead of time and freeze them to use later.
 To do so, lay them out on a flat pan so that they aren’t touching.
+We use plastic cutting boards and place them on cookie sheets.
 Once they are frozen, put them in an air tight container and take them out as needed.

 What’s your favorite seasoning for croutons?